 In combination with the Kitchen is the Pantry and Laundry areas which are separated only by a portion of the masonry stair case enclosure.

-Aerial view from the northwest, Salem Residence, Yachats, Oregon, 2001.
+Aerial view from the northwest, Salem Residence, Yachats, Oregon, USA, 2001.

 Facing away from the ocean, this facade features small, high, windows for privacy and light.

 West elevation, Salem Residence, Yachats, Oregon, USA, 2001.